Cattle Drive

 Cattle Drive is a 1951 American Western film directed by Kurt Neumann and starring Joel McCrea, Dean Stockwell and Chill Wills.
-Much of the film was shot in the Death Valley National Park, California and Paria, Utah.
+Much of the film was shot in Death Valley National Park, California and Paria, Utah.

+The basic story echoes that of the 1937 film Captains Courageous, adapted from a novel by Rudyard Kipling, although in the desert rather than at sea.

 Plot

-Chester Graham Jr. (Dean Stockwell), the spoiled young son of a wealthy railroad owner, gets lost in the middle of nowhere when he wanders away from a train during a water stop.
-He is found by a cowboy (Joel McCrea) who is part of a cattle drive.
-Lucky to be alive, the boy has to tag along with the cowboys.
-He learns the value of hard work, self-discipline and comradeship while working with the men on the trail to Santa Fe.
+Chester Graham Jr., the spoiled young son of a wealthy railroad owner, is lost in the middle of nowhere when he wanders away from a train during a water stop.
+He is found by a cowboy who is driving cattle.
+Lucky to be alive, Chester accompanies the cowboys and learns the value of hard work, self-discipline and comradeship on the trail to Santa Fe.

-Influences

-The basic story—about a rich brat who gets lost in a dangerous place far from home, then learns character and values from the working men who rescue him—echoes that of 1937's Oscar-winning film Captains Courageous, adapted from a novel by Rudyard Kipling.
-The key difference, besides the fact that the leading man does not get killed in the end, is that Cattle Drive is set in a desert area and not at sea.

-A variation of the same plot was also used in Season 5, Episode 5 of Rawhide, Incident of the Prodigal Son and in Season 3, Episode 7 of The Virginian, Big Image...
-Little Man.